BuildForSDG/TEAM-106/README.md

     This will install pytest for running tests and flake8, linter for your project.

-5. if you are working on frontend, to test your react app run:
-    ``
-    yarn start
-    ``

-6. else if you are working on backend, to test your django app integration with frontend, run:
-    &nbsp;
-    First generate a build by running:
-    ``
-    yarn build
-    ``
-    &nbsp;

-    Next, activate the virtualenv by running:
+6. Next, activate the virtualenv by running:
     ``
     poetry shell
     ``